Q: How can I help?

 the articles were more about individual code snippets or short programs that did or showcased something

-useful, fun (games!), cleaver or otherwise entertaining.
+useful, fun (games!), clever or otherwise entertaining.

 This led me to the idea of somehow convincing folks (hi!) to try and write short articles on different kind

-of topics - and thus I settled for the 1 page limit.
+of topics - and thus I settled for the 1-page limit.

-Actually there is another benefit: it takes way less time to write a 1 page article than a longer one.
+Actually, there is another benefit: it takes way less time to write a 1-page article than a longer one.
 It's

 I would also like to believe that there is less pressure to write about Typical Big Topics - there is just